Timmy-Ezekiel/alx-system_engineering-devops/0x00-shell_basics/README.md

 * ./11-lists: This print all the content of the specified directory in long formats

 * ./12-file_type: This print the type of the file named iamafile

+* ./13-symbolic_link: This script create a symbolic link for /bin/ls